Requests and instructions: the difference

 An instruction is when you tell your child to do something.

-It’s best to use a mix of instructions and requests.
+Instructions and requests are both important, and it’s best to use a mix of instructions and requests.

-Giving effective instructions
+Giving effective instructions: ideas

 Ensure you have your child’s attention